jgoerzen/covid19db/README.md

 # Included data and sources

 You can find a complete database schema in [dbschema.rs](src/dbschema.rs).
+A Rust API for `sqlx` is also provided for select tables.

+- cdataset is

 You can find det